 Omega-3 Fatty Acids.
-Omega-3 fatty acids are a type of unsaturated fatty acids whose anti-inflammatory effect has been scientifically proven.
+Omega-3 fatty acids are a type of unsaturated fatty acid whose anti-inflammatory effect has been scientifically proven.
 The fatty acids are found in oily fish like salmon, sardines, and anchovies but they are also available as supplements.
 Dogs fed omega supplements may need lower NSAID doses to experience pain relief.

 Glucosamine.
 Glucosamine is a naturally occurring compound in joint cartilage.
 The body produces glucosamine but may sometimes fail to produce enough due to factors like age, genetics, or illness.
 By supplementing with glucosamine, you increase the concentration of the compound at the joint and improve cartilage mass and quality.